masasam/emacs-easy-hugo/README.md

 You can search blog article with [counsel-ag](https://github.com/abo-abo/swiper) or [helm-ag](https://github.com/syohex/emacs-helm-ag).
-If both are installed, counsel-ag takes precedence at default and you can use helm-ag by writing the following to .emacs or init.el
+If both are installed, counsel-ag takes precedence at default and you can use helm-ag by writing the following to .emacs or init.el.

 	(setq easy-hugo-helm-ag t)

-If you deploy your blog at [Firebase](https://firebase.google.com/)
+If you deploy your blog at [Firebase](https://firebase.google.com/).

 	M-x easy-hugo-firebase-deploy